Jaclyn Costello

 Novella

 Complicating this return is Jakob’s increasing gravitation toward Manu-1, an advanced artificial intelligence that offers stillness, coherence, and relief from emotional ambiguity.
-As Jakob spends more time in its presence, he arrives at a question he cannot avoid: what parts of himself must be surrendered in order to remain at peace.
+As Jakob spends more time in its presence, he arrives at a question he cannot avoid: what parts of himself must be surrendered to remain at peace.

 What We Became in the Dark That Carried Us